Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 K18 for intensive repair of severely damaged hair.
 Olaplex for weekly maintenance, the full wash-day system, and long-term bond health.

 The smart approach -- and what many hairstylists actually recommend -- is to use both strategically.
 Use K18 to restore heavily damaged hair (2-4 treatments), then switch to Olaplex No. 3 weekly for maintenance.
 This gets you the speed of K18 where it matters most, and the value and system-wide coverage of Olaplex for ongoing care.
-Both are available on Amazon Prime.
+Both are available on Amazon.

 The Products